-The table on the left in green heading denotes the amount of dependable capacity expected to be available during the peak hour in MW.
-The table to the right in orange heading denotes forecasted total resource supply annually in GWh. unless specifically noted, all instructions below apply to both tables.
-Where applicable, state the plant name and unit number(s), the appropriate identifier ID, and then select the fuel type from the drop down menu to the right.
+The table on the left denotes the amount of dependable capacity expected to be available during the peak hour in MW.
+The table to the right in orange heading denotes forecasted total resource supply annually in GWh.
+Unless specifically noted, all instructions below apply to both tables.
+Where applicable, state the plant name and unit number(s), the appropriate identifier ID, and then select the fuel type from the drop-down menu to the right.